Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds: Introduction

 We note that the couplings described above, both the co-adapted and non-Markovian ones, rely on the Brownian motion in question consisting of a well-understood Riemannian Brownian motion augmented with an additional functional (or several).
 Couplings that more directly generalize the Kendall-Cranston mirror coupling on a Riemannian manifold (see Sections 6.5-6.7 of \cite{EltonBook}), and are compatible with comparison geometry and curvature bounds, have yet to be developed for sub-Riemannian manifolds, despite some groundwork having been laid in \cite{OurRadial} and \cite{Preprint-FEA}.
 Of course, gradient estimates for heat semigroups have also been studied by other methods, for example, generalized $\Gamma$-calculus, see \cite{Bonnefont-SL,FabriceMichel,BG-Gamma}, or Malliavin calculus, see \cite{AntonMarc}.
+Moreover, a comparison between $\Gamma$-calculus and parallel couplings for Kolmorogov-type diffusions (which are close cousins to sub-Riemannian diffusions) has been undertaken in \cite{Kolmogorov-Coupling}.

+After this paper was submitted, an extension of the approach of \cite{Benefice2023b} to free, step 2 Carnot groups was given by B\'en\'efice \cite{Benefice-New}.
+In this case, the vertical fiber is multi-dimensional.
+At the same time, ``drift couplings'' for free, step 2 Carnot groups, in which a Brownian motion is coupled with a Brownian motion with a prescribed drift, with the drift chosen to force the particles to couple by a fixed (finite) time $T$, were introduced in \cite{Benefice-Drift}.
+The idea here is that the laws of two Brownian motions at time $T$ can be compared by using the Girsanov theorem to see how the addition of the drift alters the law of the second process.
+An artful choice of the drift then allows one to study various functional inequalities.